 Step 3: Appeal to the School Dean

 A. If the appeal is not resolved at Step 2, then the student may submit a Grade Appeal 3 – STUDENT form to the appropriate School Dean within seven (7) calendar days of receiving the Supervisor’s decision.
 The appropriate School Dean is understood to be the Dean who oversees the department of the course in which the grade is being challenged.
-In situations where there is no School Dean or where the School Dean is unavailable, the Appeal will be to the person designated by the Executive Vice President for Academic Affairs to handle such appeals on behalf of the School Dean (that designee is referred to herein as the School Dean).
+In situations where there is no School Dean or where the School Dean is unavailable, the Appeal will be to the person designated by the Executive Vice President for Academic Affairs and Provost to handle such appeals on behalf of the School Dean (that designee is referred to herein as the School Dean).

 B. Within seven (7) calendar days of receiving the Grade Appeal 3 – STUDENT form, the School Dean may communicate with the student and/or the faculty member and/or the Supervisor, consider the merits of the appeal, and render a decision to uphold or modify the final grade.
 The School Dean shall communicate his or her decision to the student, the faculty member, the Supervisor, and the Registrar’s Office using the Grade Appeal 3 – DEAN form.

 C. The decision of the School Dean on a grade appeal is the final decision of the University on the matter.

 The School Dean (or the person serving in that role during a vacancy or absence) shall have the authority to extend the time periods in this policy at their discretion when they believe it is reasonable to do so due to unforeseen circumstances or due to events such as inclement weather, University schedule issues, serious illness, or vacancy in position.
 A calendar day includes any days such as a holiday or when the University is closed.